Your website copy is a lot more important than you realize.

 Or, does it bring out the customer’s emotions, suck them into a spiral, and get them excited to buy your product?

-Don’t worry if your web copy is more dry than the Sahara desert.
+Don’t worry if your web copy is drier than the Sahara desert.
 I’m going to help you fix that today.

-Ahead are the exact steps I use myself to write copy for websites.
+Ahead are the exact steps I use myself to write copy for websites that print money.

 I’ve never shared this with anyone before, but I thought it’d be a nice resource for copywriters or business owners that wish to write their own website pages.